 Why I haven’t made tuna patties prior to this is a mystery to me.
 But I finally did it, and you can bet I’ll make them again.
 They are delicious!!
 Why didn’t somebody tell me?
-Why didn’t somebody shake me by the shoulders and say, “wake up Tiffany, you’re missing out!“??
+Somebody should have grabbed me by the shoulders and said, “wake up Tiffany, you’re missing out!“??
 Why, why, why???

 Seriously.
 There should be a little foodie elf that follows me around and kicks me in the shins every time I fail to cook something delicious.
 Every time I wonder what to make for dinner.
 Every time I consider making chicken… again…I mean really, these couldn’t be more simple!
 Such a great weeknight meal!

 A few folks have had trouble with these falling apart in the pan.
 If you find that to be the case, it could be one of two things that is causing it.

 - The tuna was not drained well enough.
 You want to get all of the water removed or it will cause problems.